sanctuarycomputer/style/README.md

 <br>

-Writing "quick" and "easy" CSS class selectors to make our markup look lean and free of classes is an everyday struggle for developers.
-When writting Semantic CSS, we approach styling our markup with the intention of providing every element/selector with meaning and purpose.
+Writing "quick" and "easy" CSS class selectors to make our markup look lean and free of classes is an everyday struggle for developers. .
+When writing Semantic CSS, we style our markup to provide every element/selector with meaning and purpose.
 <br>
 <br>

 Semantic CSS

 ```
   .article {
     width: 800px;